At first glance, viscosity seems like a fairly simple concept. It helps describe how thick a product is, or how well it flows. That's all, right?

 Testing lubricating oils is a significant application.
 Using this testing method, changes in viscosity at different temperatures and under differing environmental conditions can be determined.
 With this information, changes in lubricating effectiveness can be evaluated.

-Some other products for which the kinematic method is suitable are blood and plasma, paints, polymers, and asphalt.
+Some other products for which the kinematic method is suitable are oil, gasoline, glycerin and alcohol.

 Viscosity measurement for Newtonian fluids can be accomplished using rotational viscometers (via the conversion formula listed above).
 However, it is simpler to use capillary-based instruments.
 In some cases, capillary-based instruments are more accurate for determining kinematic viscosity.